 The current pandemic of the rapidly spreading coronavirus has had a major impact on the economy and numerous businesses.
 State laws have required all non-essential businesses to shut down temporarily and have also required the continuation of social distancing.
 In most states, law firms are considered an essential business and are legally allowed to remain open.
-There are many things to consider in order to survive as a business all while adhering to the current guidelines.
+There are many things to consider to survive as a business all while adhering to the current guidelines.
 Here are a few tips to survive COVID-19 as a law firm.

 Remote Office Plan:

 Create a plan involving mail, phones, document filing, and preservation, including maintaining confidential information.
 This is important if you and your employees are working remotely, you must have a plan of action.
 Consider having all phone calls forwarded from the office number to your cell phone number or the receptionist’s number.
 Forwarding phone numbers and routing calls can be done using several software programs.
 If you can’t use an automatic line transfer there are other ways.
 Try recording a voicemail on the firm’s mainline with the new number to call.

 You will want to come up with a plan on how the mail will be handled.
 Make sure the firm has a plan for handling mail.
 Foward the mail to your home or have someone visit the office to retrieve mail with all the appropriate precautions.
 They should wear gloves, not touch their face and lose disinfectant wipes.
 Your law firm will continue to receive mail, including confidential documents, letters to be signed, personal client information, receipts, and more.
 One must assign the task of retrieving the mail from the office around 2-3 times a week.
 Also, you may request a temporary address change and have the mail directly forwarded to your home.

 Check out these helpful tips on how to stay productive when working from home.